temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 2022-11-22T04:38:13.751Z [INFO] Worker state changed { state: 'RUNNING' }
 ```

-In the output, you will see the Worker options and their values, as well as timestamps from Nodemon describing which programs have been invoked.
+In the output, you will see the Worker options and their values, the Webpack bundling output, and timestamps from Nodemon describing which programs have been invoked.

 Now that you have your Worker running, it's time for you to start a Workflow Execution.